 A victim of the ritual of final exams Students Gain Seats On Curriculum Committee By Donna Dietrich The Faculty Council has passed a resolution that will allow some students to hold positions on the Curriculum Committee.
 The faculty will now represent twothirds of the committee, while the remaining one-third will consist of student members chosen by Student Government and its Committee on Academic Affairs.
 Each member of the Curriculum Committee, both student and faculty, will have one vote on all decisions concerning curriculum requirements.
 Presently, the Curriculum Committee consists of eighteen members, one from each academic department.
 The original Council motion by Dean Abraham Habenstreit called for ten new committee seats, to be filled by student representatives.
 An amendment was proprosed by Prof. Martin Black to make student representation one-third of the committee.
-For the fall 1973 semester, nine student members will be added, but if the number of departments should increase, student representation would also increase proportionately.
-Prof. Black's amendment also outlined the method of selection of student members.
+For the fall 1973 semester, nine student members will be added, but if the number of departments should increase, student representation would also increase proportionately Prof. Black's amendment also outlined the method of selection of student members.
 Leona Sanders, Student Government president, sees the passage of this resolution as the most important student victory this year.
 She points out that membership on the Curriculum Committee will allow students to shape their academic programs directly, according to their own needs.
 Only the student, adds Ms. Sanders, can realize what he needs from his education to be prepared for his career after graduation.
 Reproduction, Anyone?

-By Christal Tallia The Biology Department introduced an experimental course this semester, the Biology of Reproduction, an indepth study of sexual reproduction including vertebrate Embryology, or the development of an organism, as well as reproduction on the cellular level, is presented to the students.
+By Christal Tallia The Biology Department introduced an experimental course this semester, the Biology of Reproduction, an indepth study of sexual reproduction including vertebrate Iran. anatomy Embryology, or the development of an cellular level, is presented to the students.
 Human reproduction is also discussed.
-Slides on human anatomy, preserved embryos of form living organisms, and a film on the birth of a baby are used as visual Along with the study of reproduction, the course considers the population of the world as it is affected by contraception.
-Genetic mechanisms of inheritance, and bacterial mutations, are also examined in detail through experimentation.
+Slides on human anatomy, preserved embryos of form living organisms, and a film on the birth of a baby are used as visual Along with the study of reproduction, the as it is affected by contraception.
+Genetic through experimentation.

-Biology of Reproduction, a three-credit course, will be offered this summer, as Bio X30, by Dr. Clitheroe.
-Its success in the summer session will determine whether or not it will be offered again during the fall New LA-NS Curriculum A. Basic requirements (5 credits maximum): 1) 1 English composition course, 2)1 basic Math course, 3) 2 Physical Education courses.
-B. Guided electives (36 credits): 12 credits from at least 2 areas in each group-Group A: Accounting, Math, Science, Technology.
-Group B: Economics or Philosophy, Government or History, Psychology or Sociology.
-Group C: Computer Languages.
-English Language and Speech, Foreign Language and Literature, Literature (English andor Foreign Literature in translation), PCA (exclusive of writing C. Free Electives: Courses selected by the student to complete 64-credit total for AA
+Biology of Reproduction course, will be offered this summer, as Bio X30, by Dr. Clitheroe.
+Its success in the semester.
+New LA-NS Curriculum

+A. Basic requirements (5 credits maximum): 1) 1 English composition colleges with its ingenious strategy; it had UN have real value and this model UN course, 2)1 basic Math course, 3) 2 Physical Education courses.
+B. Guided electives (36 credits): 12 credits from at least 2 areas in each group-Group A: Accounting, Math, Science, Technology. importance because of its new symbolism as courses).
+C. Free Electives: Courses selected by the Assembly. student to complete 64-credit total for AA degree.